johnpatrickmorgan/TCACoordinators/README.md

 ## Cancellation of in-flight effects on dismiss

-By passing a cancellation ID to `forEachIndexedRoute`, any in-flight effects initiated by a particular screen are cancelled automatically when that screen is popped or dismissed.
+By passing a cancellation ID to `forEachRoute`, any in-flight effects initiated by a particular screen are cancelled automatically when that screen is popped or dismissed.
 This would normally require a lot of boilerplate, but can be entirely handled by this library without additional work.

 ## Making complex navigation updates